MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 - Earlier versions of Office send approximately 50 KB for every upload.

-- Office 2019 and Office 2016 send approximately 64 KB of data for every upload.
+- Office 2013 and later send approximately 64 KB of data for every upload.

 The amount transferred can be larger when the interval is set to longer than the default or when the data sits idle on the local computer for long periods of time.
 Note that actual file content isn't transferred; only metadata about the files is transferred.